 Fast-moving lines equal content customers, while content customers equate to repeat business.
 Back in the day, food trucks were cash-only businesses.
 Obviously, that is no longer the case, and that’s a good thing.
 As the popularity of mobile payments increases, people are increasingly starting to carry less and less cash on them.
 With the growing cashless trend, food trucks are recognizing that accepting cards and mobile payments have the potential to grow their profits exponentially.
 But to do this, you are going to need to invest in a POS system.
 Though the cost of a cloud-based point of sale system can vary, a reasonably priced system with reliable service is available for around $1,000 or less.

-We know that hiring employees might not be the first thing on your mind when you throw open the windows to your brand new truck, but it’s definitely something you need to keep in mind and budget for.
+We know that hiring employees might not be the first thing on your mind when you throw open the windows to your brand new truck, but it’s definitely something you need to keep in mind and budget for accordingly.
 Ideally, you want your business to grow and prosper.
 What that will look like is longer lines, more orders, and increased revenue.
-All of a sudden, the length of your lunch hour line might double, and you are going to need help (i.e. a paid employee) to help you take orders, roll burritos, and ring up sales.
+All of a sudden, the length of your lunch hour line might double, and you are going to need help (i.e. a paid employee) to help you take orders, stuff the tacos, and ring up sales.

-By no means are these five food truck start-up costs all you will need to invest in when starting your food truck business.
+By no means are these food truck start-up costs all you will need to invest in when starting your food truck business.
 They are, however, a few of the more costly ones and should be taken into consideration when determining how much it will cost to launch your food truck.
 Have more questions about food trucks or starting a small business?
 Below is a handy reference guide to keep close by.
 And as always, have more questions about starting a small business?
 Leave them in the comments below.